-Prepare Your Puppy for His First "Peticure:" It is ideal to begin clipping your dog's nails while he is still a puppy, so that he is used to it by the time he is an adult.
+Prepare Your Puppy for His First "Peticure:" It is ideal to begin clipping your dog's nails while he is still a puppy so that he is used to it by the time he is an adult.
 Sometimes this is not possible, but that doesn't mean you should forgo cutting the dog's nails altogether.
-It may take longer to get them used to clipping their nails, but well worth it.
+It may take longer to get them used to clip their nails, but well worth it.

 The most important part of preparing your dog is getting them used to touching their feet as well as extending out each claw individually.
 As they get used to this, progress to putting a little more pressure, until you have complete control of their paw, just as you would while clipping their nails.
 Anytime your dog gets agitated, pet him and praise him.

 When I first began clipping my dog's nails, I did not know the peanut butter method; therefore, I chose to use a muzzle.
-Keep in mind, a dog does not like a muzzle, and should not have it on for any extended period of time.
+Keep in mind, a dog does not like a muzzle, and should not have it on for an extended period.
 On a side note, a muzzle should never be used to keep a dog from barking, but only as protection for themselves or others.
 When cutting your dog's nails, it will take less than five minutes, which is an acceptable amount of time to leave a muzzle on a dog without being cruel.
 The dog will still try to nip at you, but they will be unable to.
 After several months with the muzzle, I now can easily clip his nails without any method of distraction, accept praise and pats.

-Holding a Dog In a Headlock
+Holding a Dog in a Headlock

-How to Trim Dog's Nails
+How to Trim a Dog's Nails

-Distracting the dog is only a portion of what you need to know in order to clip the dog's nails.
+Distracting the dog is only a portion of what you need to know to clip the dog's nails.
 You need to be able to hold its paw firmly without causing harm.
 When you press slightly down on the paw, their claws will extend.

-Me and my Dog Skeezix
+Me and My Dog Skeezix

 How to Hold a Dog While Clipping Their Nails

 Tuck and Dangle Method Used for Smaller Dogs: In some ways, small dogs are easier than larger dogs when trimming their nails, due to their weaker status and smaller size.
-Unfortunately, small dogs can easily slink away, and are more apt to nip at you while clipping their nails.
+Unfortunately, small dogs can easily slink away and are more apt to nip at you while clipping their nails.

 Once your dog is securely under your arm, take the front paw and clip just the very tip of the point off.
-It should take less than two minutes to get all front claws.
+It should take less than two minutes to get all the front claws.
 The back feet will be trickier, but not impossible from this position.
 Ideally, you could have someone else get the back paws in this position.
-If not, place the dog in your lap, and use the same method used for larger dog, which is explained next.
+If not, place the dog in your lap, and use the same method used for a larger dog, which is explained next.

 If there is a second person, they should quickly clip the dog's nails.
 With smaller dogs, one person should be able to do this with ease.
-I can clip my dog's back claws in less than two minutes with this method.
+I can cut my dog's back claws in less than two minutes with this method.

 Bleeding Dog Claw

 What to Do When You Cut Toenails Too Short: Before you begin clipping your dog's nails, you will want to have a solution that will stop the bleeding.
 I use Nail-Safe Styptic Powder, another favorite of many is QuickStop Styptic Powder.
 If the dog's nail begins to bleed, immediately place the styptic powder on the nail, and be sure to cover the entire nail.
 Then, take a cloth or several paper towels and press firmly on the paw until it stops bleeding.
 Do not check on the progress of the bleeding, because this may take away the cells that are forming the clot.
-If he bleeds through rather than replace the cloth, add another one over it to allow the clot to form well.
-Usually one minute is sufficient, but I would recommend leaving it on for a little longer if your dog allows.
+If he bleeds through rather than replace the cloth, add another one over it to allow the clot to develop well.
+Usually, one minute is sufficient, but I would recommend leaving it on for a little longer if your dog allows.

 If you are unable to find styptic powder, you can use corn starch instead.
-I am unsure of the effectiveness of this, since I have chosen to stick with styptic powder.
-One drawback of using corn starch is dogs will want to lick it off.
+I am unsure of the effectiveness of this since I have chosen to stick with styptic powder.
+One drawback of using cornstarch is dogs will want to lick it off.

-© 2012 Angela Michelle
+© 2012 Angela Michelle Schultz